lixiliu/CMPLXSYS-530/Assignment_4_Model_Proposal.md

 ### Goal
 *****

-_With increasing energy efficiency and smart features that can adapt to occupants' perferences and communicate with other appliances, smart lighting can revolutionize the quality of modern life.
+_With increasing energy efficiency and smart features that can adapt to occupants' perferences and communicate with other appliances, smart lighting can improve the quality of modern life while reducing energy use and carbon footprint.
 This study explores whether smart lighting sensors and program can help minimize energy rebound, a common behavioral tendency in which occupants increase consumption post-adoption of more energy-efficient products, thus leading to an erosion of energy savings._

 &nbsp;
 ### Justification